RealAITwo/qb64stable/README.md

+quickly going to write down it's a chatbot, not an AI.
 # Welcome to the official AITwo github page!
 This is the first AITwo repository.
 Thanks for just coming to my github page!
 # What is AITwo?